All About Internet Radio Broadcasting

 Speaking of championship banners, it was UNC’s WXYC that was the first official radio station in the world to simulcast an off-air Internet radio transmission on November 7th, 1994.
 However, less than a month later, it was KJHK‘s college student-run radio station, The Sound Alternative, that went on the air live with a continuous broadcast and never looked back.
 Apparently, the Tarheels vs Jayhawks rivalry is rooted in more than just blue-blood basketball.

 If you are a college student or part of a college-run radio station that would like for your school to start Internet radio broadcasting or review your current setup, please reach out.
-Gecko caters to college-run radio with affordable Shoutcast plans and Icecast plans.
+Gecko caters to college-run radio with affordable Shoutcast and unlimited Icecast radio hosting plans.
 Plus, we love music of all kinds!
-You really can’t go wrong.
+You really can't go wrong.

 The Age Of Internet Radio Broadcasting